zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^It's a typical view declaration, with a body and everything

 [.code-highlight: 2]
-^It comes with a model, where our view core logic will reside
+^It comes with a model, where our the business logic will reside

 [.code-highlight: 5-9]
 ^Note how this view has no UI.